dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 **Issue:** When you add a second verified domain to your ADFS, users with the user principal name (UPN) suffix of the second domain may not be able to log into the portals or enroll devices.

 <strong>Resolution:</strong> Microsoft Office 365 customers who use single sign-on (SSO) through AD FS 2.0 and have multiple top-level domains for users' UPN suffixes within their organization (for example, @contoso.com or @fabrikam.com) are required to deploy a separate instance of the AD FS 2.0 Federation Service for each suffix.
 There is now a [rollup for AD FS 2.0](http://support.microsoft.com/kb/2607496) that works in conjunction with the <strong>SupportMultipleDomain</strong> switch to enable the AD FS server to support this scenario without requiring additional AD FS 2.0 servers.
-See [this blog](https://blogs.technet.microsoft.com/abizerh/2013/02/05/supportmultipledomain-switch-when-managing-sso-to-office-365/) for more information.
+For more information, see [this blog](https://blogs.technet.microsoft.com/abizerh/2013/02/05/supportmultipledomain-switch-when-managing-sso-to-office-365/).

 ## Android issues